allenlin90/programmingLearning/html/modernHTMLAndCSSFromTheBeginning/README.md

     1. `<main>` is usually the main body and content of the page.
 However, we can skip this tag and use `<section>` directly.
     1. `<section>` is similar to `<div>` tag to use to separate elements into section or group elements.
     1. `<article>` is used for textful elements such as showing part of a blog post rather than using `<p>` tag.
-    1. `<aside>` is the tag to hold elemetns aside the main contents such as advertisemetns or other trivial functions on the page.
+    1. `<aside>` is the tag to hold elements aside the main contents such as advertisements or other trivial functions on the page.
 ```html
 <head>
     <meta charset="UTF-8">